martinpihrt/OSPy-plugins/plugins/air_temp_humi/README.md

 This plugin allows you to connect 1-6 DS18B20 sensors connected to the external hardware board via an I2C bus (address 0x03).
 Visit [Martin Pihrt's blog](https://pihrt.com/clanky/moje-raspberry-pi-plugin-ospy-mereni-teploty-pomoci-ds18b20). for more information for HW.

+The plug-in includes an OSPy `plugin.json` manifest, registers its sensor worker with the shared plug-in runtime, uses the common stop signal, and implements `health()`.
+Diagnostics evaluates only the configured DHT and DS18B20 sensor types and reports worker state, enabled probes, latest successful sample, and the latest sensor error.

 Plugin setup
 -----------